vineetsemwal/zuul-customtoken/README.md

 The example demonstrate the single entry design pattern with zuul service

-Application is a demo for single point entry based authentication
+Application is a demo for single point entry based authentication and authorization

 Request ->Zuul(gateway Service) ---routes to--> microservices(customer-rest , product-rest)